 When boarding your flight in airport or train to Tibet, you are required to showcase your TTB permit to the security counter.
 If you travel to Tibet by road from Zhangmu, you also show them at China-Nepal border.
 After your arrival in Lhasa and checking in hotels, you have to show again.

 After you land Tibet region, only the tour guide could hold the permit.
 You are not allowed to bring with it to travel anywhere you want because you also need other permits named as “Aliens’ Travel Permit” and “Military Permit” except in Lhasa.

-6. Tips on how to apply for Tibet Travel Permits
+5 Tips on How to apply for Tibet Travel Permits

 - Don’t list places that foreign tourists are not allowed to visit as destinations.
 Otherwise, the application will be rejected.